Business Leaders Must Understand Web Marketing

 If you consider yourself a business leader, then you are also a web marketer.
 Web marketing is too important to be ignored or to hand off to others that do not understand your business strategy.
 Business leaders should understand the fundamentals of online marketing.

-The first thing business leaders must know about web marketing is that they are at a significant disadvantage if they do not understand the fundamentals of web marketing.
+The first thing business leaders must know about strategic digital marketing is that they are at a significant disadvantage if they do not understand the fundamentals of strategic digital marketing.
 Military leaders can’t fight and win battles without knowledge of their weapons, terrain, air space and other factors.
 This also applies to online marketing.

-This article lays out the basics of the business leader’s responsibility in understanding web marketing and how to develop an Internet marketing strategy that gets results.
+This article lays out the basics of the business leader’s responsibility in understanding strategic digital marketing and how to develop an Internet marketing strategy that gets results.

 The Basics of Web Marketing

-It is critical to understand the fundamentals of web marketing.
+It is critical to understand the fundamentals of strategic digital marketing.
 Here are a few questions you need to be able to answer:

 - What are visitors looking to see and read about on our website?